 14 Things to do at Home to Prepare for Your Wedding Day

-We’ve curated a handy list of at-home wedding prep to keep you busy during isolation, because what better time to crack on with some wedding planning, eh?
+We’ve curated a handy list of at-home wedding prep to keep you busy during lockdown 3.0.

 Browse Wedding Dresses Online

 We’ve seen more and more brides-to-be turn to online retailers when it comes to buying their weddings dresses or bridesmaid dresses in recent years.
 Now, without the option of attending boutiques or fittings during isolation, you can still browse and shop a selection of stunning bridal dresses online.

 It goes without saying that you’ll want to look and feel your best on your big day.
 This is why many brides take on personal trainers and new fitness regimes in oder to feel fit and healthy in the months leading up to the big day.
 Unfortunately, while we’re all permitted to head out for one form of exercise per day under the lockdown guidelines, a jog around the block might not cut it for some fitness fanatic brides-to-be.

 A number of our favourite boutique gyms and fitness influencers have gone digital and are streaming online workouts you can follow at home.